danieltjw/aifutures/README.md

 Totalitarian Surveillance State that can feel safer in the short term but may cause a groupthink that may not be able to address future challenges.
 As the growing a single crop can seem more efficient it is also more vulnerable to future diseases.

+Once a powerful security apparatus is created, it becomes incredible costly to maintain as society must constantly guard against corruption and human error.
+Watchmen with powerful AI systems may lead to tyranny and stagnation.

 A friendly I-AGI's main concern is the lack on unconventional thinkers who may one day be vital in solving future problems.
 The lack of imagination may be the biggest concern of the I-AGI which wants to avoid being stuck in a local minima or not having the capability to address novel problems.
 For an I-AGI capable of very long-term thinking, such an approach may not seem wise.

 Overly focused coordination vulnerable to be blindsided by novel issues outside of narrow vision.